Independence Day Craft Ideas for Kindergarten: 3 Fun, Festive Activities

 Directions:

 Hand out craft materials.
-Have children draw a bell, or provide simple patterns for them to trace.
-Then have children cut out their bell shapes and decorate them with the markers and stickers.
-Next, instruct children to write a simple greeting to someone they know who is sad or lonely, or someone who needs encouragement.
+Have children draw a bell, or provide simple patterns to trace.
+Then have children cut out their bell shapes and decorate them with markers and stickers.
+Next, instruct children to write a simple greeting to someone they know who is sad or lonely or needs encouragement.

-Say: When you give this message to your friend, tell him or her about Jesus and what it means to be free from sin.
+Say: When you give this message to your friend, tell him or her about Jesus.
+Share what it means to be free from sin.

 Close with a prayer for the people who will be receiving the bell cards.

-This article about Independence Day craft ideas originally appeared here.
+This article about Independence Day craft ideas for kindergarten originally appeared here.